Carlj0666/synths_accumulate/notes.md

 # Bugs
 * Not all errors displaying properly when trying to create synth with no input data
 * Need to remove price requirement from new tech
 * logout button only appears when logged in
+* Updating synth, and creating new synth does not assign the tech based on the drop down, only writing in.

 ***NESTED ROUTES!!